ALSchwalm/transient/docs/index.md

 - **VM Name**: The virtual machine name is used to associate a virtual disk created during one invocation of `transient` with future invocations.
+If no VM Name is provided, one will be generated automatically.
+In this case, the per-vm 'Frontend' disk described below will be automatically destroyed when `transient` exits.

 - **Disk Backend**: When a new virtual disk type is specified (e.g., the vagrant `centos/7:2004.01` box), the disk image will be downloaded and